zitongwu/zitongwu0301/README.md

 - 👋 Hi, I’m Zitong
-- 👀 I’m interested in the application of deep learning and reinforcement to computer graphics and vision
+- 👀 I’m interested in harnessing the power of deep learning for computer graphics and vision
-- 🌱 I’m currently pursuing MSCS with concentration in digital arts
+- 🌱 I’m currently pursuing MSCS with Concentration in Digital Arts at Dartmouth College
+- - 💞️ I’m looking to collaborate on digital art projects
 - 📫 How to reach me: zitong.wu.gr@dartmouth.edu

 <!---